 Executive Director (EU)

-Areas of Expertise: Global Governance, China Studies, Central & East Europe Studies, and EU-China relations.
+Areas of Expertise: Global Governance, China Studies, Central & East European Studies, and EU-China relations.

 Director Board of Advisors

-Areas of Expertise: Romanian Politics, Regional Cultural Affairs, International Politics, European Union, NATO.
+Areas of Expertise: Romanian Politics, Regional Cultural Affairs, International Politics, European Affairs, NATO.

 Executive Director (Asia)

-Areas of Expertise: Defense & Strategic Affairs, Central Asia and Europe, Middle East, South Asia, Security Policy.
+Areas of Expertise: Defense & Strategic Affairs, Central Asia, Middle East, South Asia, Security Policy.

 Policy Analyst (Russia)

-Areas of Expertise: Russian Politics, Central Asia and Europe, International Politics, Security Studies, Strategic Affairs.
+Areas of Expertise: Russian Politics, Central Asian and European Politics, Security Studies, Strategic Affairs.

 Tran Thanh Ha